Supersheep50/The-Hey-Look-Listen-Website/README.md

 ## Project Goal

 My goal with this project was to build a fully functioning website for the podcast that I co-host with a few friends.
-I wanted to build something where listeners to find episodes of the podcasts, Gaming Yarns and also interact with other listeners.
+I wanted to build something where listeners could go to find episodes of the podcasts, Gaming Yarns and also interact with other listeners.
 My hope was to build something that would help the hosts interact with the community.

 ## Wireframes